 - Invest in self closing mechanisms that remove the prospect of human error.

 - Ensure lifeguards, trained in swimming and emergency life saving techniques, have a full view of the pool any time it is being used.
-Cameras are good too, but in a near-drowning cases, there’s no substitute for a real person who can jump in and save the day.
+Cameras are good too, but in near-drowning instances, there’s no substitute for a real person who can jump in and save the day.

-- Have a CFO, CTO or other high ranking official who stays up to date on swimming pool technology to implement the best safety features as they evolve.
+- Ensure you employ the right management personnel who are responsible for staying up to date on swimming pool technology to implement the best safety features as they evolve.

 Do I Have A Personal Injury Case From A Swimming Pool Accident?

 If you’re wondering if you have a swimming pool injury claim you should answer these questions: